 If you are a psychologist with a passion for providing comprehensive and integrated behavioral health care to the underserved residents of San Mateo County, then consider joining our team!

-We are seeking licensed professionals who are proficient in brief, evidence-based models of psychotherapeutic interventions with adult populations
+We are seeking licensed professionals who are proficient in brief, evidence-based models of psychotherapeutic interventions with adult and older adult populations

 - Assess, evaluate, and provide psychological treatment to adult San Mateo County residents with acute or chronic psychiatric illness both inpatient and outpatient.